Ahlfors-regular conformal dimension and energies of graph maps: Introduction

 A homeomorphism between metric spaces is \emph{quasi-symmetric} if it does not distort the roundness of balls too much; see \S\ref{sec:ahlfors-regular}.
 The \emph{Ahlfors-regular conformal gauge} $\mathcal{G}$ of $J_f$ is the set of all metric measure spaces $(X, d, \mu)$ such that there exists a quasi-symmetric homeomorphism $(J_f, d_{Spherical}) \to (X,d)$ and, for some $q>0$, the measure $\mu$ is $q$-Ahlfors regular with respect to $d$; see \cite{heinonen:analysis,kmp:ph:cxci}.
 The regularity assumption on $\mu$ implies that $\mu$ is comparable to the $q$-dimensional Hausdorff measure $\mathcal{H}^q$ on $X$.
 The \emph{Ahlfors-regular conformal dimension} of $J_f$ is the infimum over such exponents $q$, i.e.,

 see \cite{MT10:ConfDim} for an introduction.
-For approximately self-similar carpets $X$, such as the Julia set~$J_f$ of Figure~\ref{fig:barycentric_carpet}, we know $1 < \ARCdim(X)<2$; see \cite{MR2667133}.
+For approximately self-similar carpets $X$, such as the Julia set~$J_f$ of Figure~\ref{fig:barycentric_carpet}, we know $1 < \ARCdim(X)<2$; see \cite{MR2667133} and \cite[Corollary 9.17]{MR2656475}.
 Interest in conformal dimension stems in part from the following.
 Limit sets of Kleinian groups acting on the Riemann sphere and, more generally, boundaries of hyperbolic groups are another source of approximately self-similar spaces.
 In that setting, the conformal dimension, analogously defined, carries significant information about the group; see \cite{Kleiner06:ICM}.

-Hyperbolicity and the critically finite property implies, by a rigidity result of W.~Thurston~\cite{DH1}, that the geometry and dynamics on $J_f$ is determined by combinatorial homotopy-theoretic data: the conjugacy-up-to-isotopy class of the map, relative to its post-critical set.
+Hyperbolicity and the critically finite property imply, by a rigidity result of W.~Thurston~\cite{DH1}, that the geometry and dynamics on $J_f$ is determined by topological data: the conjugacy-up-to-isotopy class of~$f$, relative to its post-critical set.
 More precisely: if $g$ is another rational map, and if there are orientation-preserving homeomorphisms $\phi_0, \phi_1\co (\widehat{\mathbb{C}},P_f) \to (\widehat{\mathbb{C}},P_g)$ such that $\phi_0\circ f=g\circ \phi_1$ on $P_f$ and $\phi_0$ is isotopic to $\phi_1$ through homeomorphisms agreeing on $P_f$, then we may take $\phi_0=\phi_1$ to be a Möbius transformation.
-Hence the invariant $\ARCdim(J_f)$ is determined from combinatorial data.
+Hence the invariant $\ARCdim(J_f)$ is determined from discrete data.

 For general hyperbolic critically finite rational maps with connected Julia set, our main result, Theorem \ref{thm:crit-sandwich}, implies an estimate for $\ARCdim(J_f)$ in terms of combinatorial data.
 In concrete cases, by-hand computations with this data can yield nontrivial rigorous upper and lower bounds.
 For the carpet Julia set of Figure \ref{fig:barycentric_carpet}, such computations yield $1.6309 \approx \frac{1}{1-\log_6 2} \le \ARCdim(J_f) \le \frac{2}{1-\log_6 (10/13)} \approx 1.7445$.
 See \S\ref{sec:applications} for details.